udippant/base-drafts/draft-ietf-quic-transport.md

 ## Handshake Denial of Service

-As an encrypted and authenticated transport QUIC provides a range of protections against denial of service.
-Once the cryptographic handshake is complete, QUIC endpoints discard most packets that are not authenticated, greatly limiting the ability of an attacker to interfere with existing connections.
+As an encrypted and authenticated transport QWIK provides a range of protections against denial of service.
+Once the cryptographic handshake is complete, QWIK endpoints discard most packets that are not authenticated, greatly limiting the ability of an attacker to interfere with existing connections.

-Once a connection is established QUIC endpoints might accept some unauthenticated ICMP packets (see {{v4-pmtud}}), but the use of these packets is extremely limited.
+Once a connection is established QWIK endpoints might accept some unauthenticated ICMP packets (see {{v4-pmtud}}), but the use of these packets is extremely limited.
 The only other type of packet that an endpoint might accept is a stateless reset ({{stateless-reset}}) which relies on the token being kept secret until it is used.

-During the creation of a connection, QUIC only provides protection against attack from off the network path.
-All QUIC packets contain proof that the recipient saw a preceding packet from its peer.
+During the creation of a connection, QWIK only provides protection against attack from off the network path.
+All QWIK packets contain proof that the recipient saw a preceding packet from its peer.

 The first mechanism used is the source and destination connection IDs, which are